 \subsection{Monotonicity of conformal energies: Branched coverings}

 $ $

-\paragraph{\bf{Decomposition along multicurves}} Let $\Gamma$ be a multicurve of $(S^2,A)$ which is completely $f$-invariant up to isotopy, i.e., the collections of the homotopy classes of essential components appear in $f^{-1}(\Gamma)$ and in $\Gamma$ are the same.
-We split the sphere into small spheres by pinching along $\Gamma$.
-More precisely, we remove $\Gamma$ from $S^2$, compactify each connected component $X$ with boundary circles, and collapse each boundary circle to a point.
-We refer to the compactified spheres as the {\it small spheres} of the decomposing multicurve $\Gamma$.
+\paragraph{\bf{Decomposition along multicurves}} Suppose that $\TmapA$ is a \pcf branched covering.
+Let $\Gamma$ be a multicurve of $(S^2,A)$ that is completely $f$-invariant up to isotopy, i.e., the collections of the homotopy classes of essential components appearing in $f^{-1}(\Gamma)$ and in $\Gamma$ are the same.
+We split the sphere into small spheres by pinching it along $\Gamma$.
+More precisely, we remove $\Gamma$ from $S^2$, compactify each connected component $X$ with boundary circles, and then we collapse each boundary circle to a point.
+We refer to the compactified spheres as the {\it small spheres} of the $\Gamma$-decomposition.